Arbitrage on Decentralized Exchanges: A Model of Arbitrageurs' Competition

-The arbitrageur can also choose not to trade.
-Therefore, we can summarize the arbitrageur's action by the triplet $(\xi,g,d_A)$, where the binary variable $\xi$ takes the value 1 if the arbitrageur decides to trade and 0 otherwise.
-Given the action of her competitor, denoted as $(\bar \xi,\bar g,\bar d_A)$, the arbitrageur's payoff is
+For the moment, we focus on the no-revert and auto-revert settings; the selectable-revert setting will be discussed in Section \ref{subsect:TCR}.
+Note that the arbitrageur can also choose not to trade.
+Therefore, we can summarize an arbitrageur's action by the triplet $(\xi,g,d_A)$, where the binary variable $\xi$ takes the value 1 if the arbitrageur decides to trade and 0 otherwise.
+Given the competitor's action, denoted as $(\bar \xi,\bar g,\bar d_A)$, the arbitrageur's payoff is

-Because the first mover will not pay a gas fee higher than $\hat g_H$ as in \eqref{eq:MaximumGasFee} and will not buy an amount of asset A of more than $\hat D_A$ as in \eqref{eq:MaximumTradingAmount}.
-Therefore, we can simply restrict the range of the gas fee to be $[\hat g_L,\hat g_H]$ and the range of the trading amount to be $[0,\hat D_A]$.
-In consequence, the action space of each arbitraguer is
+If the arbitrageur is guaranteed to be the first mover, they will not pay a gas fee higher than $\hat g_H$ as in \eqref{eq:MaximumGasFee}, nor will they choose a trading amount $d_A$ larger than $\hat D_A$ as in \eqref{eq:MaximumTradingAmount}.
+In the auto-revert setting, the arbitrageur prefers a smaller trading amount if they are the second mover, since the second mover's net profit decreases with the trading amount.
+Thus, they would not select $d_A>\hat D_A$.
+In the no-revert setting, the arbitrageur's optimal trading amount as the second mover is also less than $\hat D_A$, because the execution price on the DEX is less favorable than for the first mover.
+Consequently, the feasible range of the trading amount is $[0,\hat D_A]$.
+By similar reasoning, the feasible range of the gas fee is $[\hat g_L,\hat g_H]$.
+Therefore, the action space of each arbitrageur is